guardian/swarmize/api/README.md

 # Swarmize Retrieval API

 Swarmize's Retrieval API is a read-only, HTTP-based API that returns JSON.
-It requires no extra tokens or authentication: knowing a Swarm's token is (currently) enough credentials to request data from it.
+It requires an API Key generated on a per-swarm basis to access it.
+Keys can be revoked from the main Swarmize app at any time.

 It currently lives at `http://api.swarmize.com`.

 ## Authentication

-All Swarmize Retrieval API calls require an **API Token** to be passed to the API via the query string.
+All Swarmize Retrieval API calls require an **API Key** to be passed to the API via the query string.

-API Tokens exist on a *per-swarm* basis.
-To create an API Token for a swarm, you'll need to have permission to edit it.
-You'll then be able to create one via the top-right dropdown on a Swarm, choosing "API Tokens", and creating a token to use.
+API keys exist on a *per-swarm* basis.
+To create an API Key for a swarm, you'll need to have permission to edit it.
+You'll then be able to create one via the top-right dropdown on a Swarm, choosing "API Keys", and creating a token to use.

-An API Token can be revoked at any point, and doing so will make any code dependent on it fail.
+An API Key can be revoked at any point, and doing so will make any code dependent on it fail.

 ## API Usage Advice

 The Retrieval API endpoint is open to Cross-Origin Requests.
 As such, you can make requests directly to the Retrieval API from in-page Javascript on your site.

 **HOWEVER:** note that by doing so, you effectively allow anyone else to do so as well.
-You'll expose your API token to the world, and given that the names of fields/questions in Swarmize are effectively public knowledge, you should assume that anyone can thus enumerate over the swarm.
+You'll expose your API key to the world, and given that the names of fields/questions in Swarmize are effectively public knowledge, you should assume that anyone can thus enumerate over the swarm.

 This might not be an issue: many swarms are statistical and entirely anonymous.
 But if you've got qualitative text fields that might contain personal data, you almost certainly shouldn't make in-page Javascript calls to the Retrieval API.
 Instead, it is recommended you behave as if CORS was disabled: make requests from your front-end to a back-end that you've written yourself, and make calls to the Retrieval API from your server-side code.
 This way, your token will be hidden from public view.

 There are two examples in the `/examples` directory that should make this clear.

 * `mapdemo-standalone` is a series of points plotted on a map from a Swarm, directly accessing the Retrieval API.
-The API token is exposed publicly, and all fields are returned from the swarm.
+The API key is exposed publicly, and all fields are returned from the swarm.
-* `mapdemo-backend` uses a tiny node.js backend to filter the fields returned to the front-end, and obfuscate the API token.
+* `mapdemo-backend` uses a tiny node.js backend to filter the fields returned to the front-end, and obfuscate the API key.

 ## Endpoints